ihavethatonvinyl/blog/content/features/_index.md

 title = "Features"
 type = "features"
 +++
-# Featured Content You Should Read!
+## Featured Content You Should Read